LuiseFreese/blog/digital-clutter-time.md

 ## structure your work

-The best life advice I ever became, was from the steward* ess in any plane: "Put your own oxygen mask before you help others."
+The best life advice I ever became, was from the flight attendant in any plane: "Put your own oxygen mask before you help others."
 Some suggestions:

 * No back to back meetings, schedule half an hour upfront and after a meeting to prepare/postprocess to reflect and note down which impact the content of the meeting has on your work and about which implications you need to think
 * Beyond that, schedule focus time.
-I use [Cortana](https://calendar.help] for that and I never postpone my focus time to squeeze in a another meeting.
+I use [Cortana](https://calendar.help) for that and I never postpone my focus time to squeeze in a another meeting.
 * Don't read or process your emails as the first thing you do in the morning, but reserve a slot for processing mails.
 To enjoy my inbox zero, [I follow this process](https://m365princess.com/how-to-stay-organized-with-your-emails-in-outlook-like-a-rockstar/)
 * schedule your breaks.
 This is even more important when working from home.